-As at the end of 2019, four of the seven closed pension plans are underfunded according to their regulations.
-On 23 January 2020 the Chair and Vice-Chair of the Board of Directors instructed the administration to draw up a strategy paper on restructuring the closed pension plans, as the options for closed, pensioner-only memberships to remedy underfunding themselves are limited and additional financial support will be required.
-The Board of Directors will be writing to the Federal Department of Finance in spring 2020 setting out the actions required and possible ways of resolving the funding situation of the closed pension plans.
+However, on 23 January 2020 the Chair and Vice-Chair of the Board of Directors instructed the administration to draw up a strategy paper on restructuring the closed pension plans, as the options for closed, pensioner-only memberships to remedy underfunding themselves are limited and additional financial support will be required.
+The Board of Directors wrote to the Federal Department of Finance on 9 April 2020 setting out the actions required and possible ways of resolving the funding situation of the closed pension plans.